jevonlongdell/jevonlongdell.github.io/_posts/2023-09-16-chocolate-ripple-cake.markdown

 categories: cooking
 ---

+Because you can now buy chocolate ripple biscuts in New Aotearoa.

 # Ingredients:

 * 1 packet chocolate ripple biscuts
 * Kahalua
-* 1 small bottle cream
+* 1 small bottle of cream

 # Directions: